mkorakin/ui-design-patterns-by-example/README.md

 # The Features

-### Long-Press Clicker
-A button than can be long pressed to automatically generate clicks.
-The longer pressed, the faster clicks will be generated.

 ### Clicker Editor
 A clicker that uses the same text box to allow editing of the global counter value, and to show the count.
 The count is auto-incremented every second, and the UI shouldn\`t update while the count is being edited.